elizavetasemenova/prob-epi/01_intro.md

-# Bayesian Modelling and Probabilistic Programming with Numpyro, and examples from Epidemiology.
+# Bayesian Modelling and Probabilistic Programming with Numpyro and examples from Epidemiology.

 Welcome to the course!
 The course materials are a work in progress.
 For the latest version, as the PDF may not render everything correctly, visit <https://elizavetasemenova.github.io/prob-epi/>.

+## About the author

+These lecture notes were written by Elizaveta (a.k.a.
+Liza) Semenova.
+I am a lecturer in Biostatistics, Computational Epidemiology and Machine Learning at Imperial College London.
+My work is centered around scalable and flexible methods for spatiotemporal statistics and Bayesian machine learning with applications in epidemiology.
+This course is meant to set you up well for doing similar research.

+Most recently, my focus has been on using deep generative modelling to power MCMC inference in classical spatial statistics, as well as adaptive survey design.
+Even though this course does not touch these subjects, feel free to reach out to discuss.

+More details abot my work are avialable [here](https://www.elizaveta-semenova.com/).

 ## Giving feedback